Theory of mind: Unexpected contents

 Other tasks have been developed to try to extend the false-belief task.
-In the "Unexpected contents", or "Smarties" task, experimenters ask children what they believe to be the contents of a box that looks as though it holds a candy called "Smarties".
-After the child guesses (usually) "Smarties", it is shown that the box in fact contained pencils.
+In the "unexpected contents" or "smarties" task, experimenters ask children what they believe to be the contents of a box that looks as though it holds Smarties chocolates.
+After the child guesses "Smarties", it is shown that the box in fact contained pencils.
 The experimenter then re-closes the box and asks the child what she thinks another person, who has not been shown the true contents of the box, will think is inside.
 The child passes the task if he/she responds that another person will think that "Smarties" exist in the box, but fails the task if she responds that another person will think that the box contains pencils.
 Gopnik & Astington found that children pass this test at age four or five years.
+Though the use of such implicit tests has yet to reach a consensus on their validity and reproducibility of study results.

 Other tasks

 The "false-photograph" task also measures theory of mind development.
 In this task, children must reason about what is represented in a photograph that differs from the current state of affairs.
 Within the false-photograph task, either a location or identity change exists.
 In the location-change task, the examiner puts an object in one location (e.g. chocolate in an open green cupboard), whereupon the child takes a Polaroid photograph of the scene.
 While the photograph is developing, the examiner moves the object to a different location (e.g. a blue cupboard), allowing the child to view the examiner's action.
 The examiner asks the child two control questions: "When we first took the picture, where was the object?" and "Where is the object now?"
 The subject is also asked a "false-photograph" question: "Where is the object in the picture?"
 The child passes the task if he/she correctly identifies the location of the object in the picture and the actual location of the object at the time of the question.
 However, the last question might be misinterpreted as "Where in this room is the object that the picture depicts?" and therefore some examiners use an alternative phrasing.

-To make it easier for animals, young children, and individuals with classical (Leo Kanner-type) autism to understand and perform theory of mind tasks, researchers have developed tests in which verbal communication is de-emphasized: some whose administration does not involve verbal communication on the part of the examiner, some whose successful completion does not require verbal communication on the part of the subject, and some that meet both of those standards.
+To make it easier for animals, young children, and individuals with classical autism to understand and perform theory of mind tasks, researchers have developed tests in which verbal communication is de-emphasized: some whose administration does not involve verbal communication on the part of the examiner, some whose successful completion does not require verbal communication on the part of the subject, and some that meet both of those standards.
 One category of tasks uses a preferential-looking paradigm, with looking time as the dependent variable.
 For instance, nine-month-old infants prefer looking at behaviors performed by a human hand over those made by an inanimate hand-like object.
 Other paradigms look at rates of imitative behavior, the ability to replicate and complete unfinished goal-directed acts, and rates of pretend play.